microsoftarchive/iot-journey/docs/journal/00-introducing-the-journey.md

 - _Device Registry_ knows which devices are provisioned.
 Its data is used by the Cloud Gatewat as well as in the Dashboard.
 - _Provioning UI_ is a user interface for provisioing and deprovisioning devices.
 - _Dashboard_ is a user interface for exploring the recent aggregate state.
-- _Batch Analytics_ is anticipating the Hive queries that the customer will want to run from time to time.
+- _Batch Analytics_ anticipates the Hive queries that the customer will want to run from time to time.

 [intro-to-iot]: ../articles/what-is-an-IoT-solution.md
 [backlog]: https://github.com/mspnp/iot-journey/issues